Self-registration needs captcha

 +1 for a plugin.
 I also was having spam problems on my site, it reached several per day, so I hacked into the sources a "Enter 'foo' here" text field.
 I realize a human could easily hardcode around this, but the reality is most of the spam doesn't have a human involved at any point in the process.
 I've had only one get through since.

-#13 Updated by Enrique Garcia over 6 years ago
+#13 Updated by Enrique Garcia almost 12 years ago

 Jean-Baptiste Barth wrote: